anmc9115/swe4s_final_project_am_cp_js/README.md

 2. If analyzing behavior, score behavior using BORIS with the events recorded in `seconds`
 3. If analyzing behavior, download raw data from behavior scoring using BORIS by clicking: `observations -> export events -> tabular events -> select observations -> save as csv`
 4. Download all analysis software as described in the `Installation` section above
 5. Open and edit the `config.yml` file with the parameters specific to your experiment.
-You will need to edit this file eahc time you want to run the code.
+You will need to edit this file each time you want to run the code.
 6. In the command line, run the following command to execute the code:
       `python fpho_config.py --config config.yml`
 7. A summary excel file along with any plots from analysis will be output to the working directory.